openstack/i18n/doc/source/about.rst

    Heading 3
    ~~~~~~~~~

-   Underline with tildas for heading 3 sections.
+   Underline with tildes for heading 3 sections.

 Translation
 -----------